thysultan/Ally/README.md

 ## Class

 Classes are created using the class keyword that follow the pattern `class Name {}`.
-Keywords `public`, `private` and `protected` are used to indicate the visibility of class methods/fields.
+Keywords `public`, `private`, `protected` and `static` are used to indicate the visibility of class methods/fields.

 ```
 class Person {